 This program (PROGRAM ID# Provided on-site) has been approved for 6.5 continuing professional development (CPD) hours under Section A of the Continuing professional development (CPD) Log of the Human Resource Professionals Association (HRPA).
 Be sure to note the program ID number on your continuing professional development (CPD) log.

 Leadership Success Drivers In Times of Change

-With it’s acquisition of RONA in 2016, Lowe's now operates more than 535 corporate and independent affiliate dealer stores in a number of complementary formats under different banners.
+With it’s acquisition of RONA in 2016, Lowe’s now operates or services over 600 corporate and independent affiliate dealer stores.
 The company along with its independent dealers has more than 29,000 employees.
 How does such a dramatic acquisition affect your people?
 How does it affect the people of the company that you’ve acquired?
 In this session, Jim Caldwell, EVP of Big Box Retail for Lowes Canada will discuss the challenges and opportunities of building a new team and how a strong and forward-thinking human resources strategy can help companies succeed.